TeCSAR-UNCC/key-track/README.md

-# key-track
+# Key-track: A lightweight scalable LSTM-based Pedestrian tracker for Surveillance systems
-This is the main respository for Key-Track system
+#### This is the main respository for the Key-Track system for Multi-Pedestrian tracking in surveillance systems.

+The project aims at Muli-object tracking